KnowledgeForwardSolutions/DbC.Net/Documentation/RegexMatch.md

 EnsuresRegexMatch.

-The data dictionary for exceptions thrown will contain entries for RequirementType, RequirementName, Value, ValueExpression, Regex, and for the string overload, RegexOptions.
+The data dictionary for exceptions thrown will contain entries for RequirementType, RequirementName, Value, ValueExpression, Regex, and RegexOptions.

 The string overload of Requires/EnsuresRegexMatch will throw an ArgumentNullException if the string regex is null and an ArgumentException if the string regex is